Havertz confirmed: The eight players Chelsea have signed from the Bundesliga

 He has endured a difficult start to his Premier League career and his debut season has been disrupted by injury problems.

-The USA international has still has shown glimpses of his quality for Chelsea and scored a perfect hat-trick against Burnley in October 2019.
+The USA international has still has shown glimpses of his quality for Chelsea after the restart and scored a perfect hat-trick against Burnley in October 2019.

 The goal that completed Christian Pulisic's perfect hat trick 👀